oasis-tcs/odata-specs/odata-json-format/16 Bound Function.md

 Alternatively, values of non-binding parameters MAY be specified as common expressions [OData-URL, section 5.1.1](#ODataURL).
-In the case of a bound action these MAY contain path expressions [OData-URL, section 5.1.1.15](#ODataURL), which the service evaluates on the binding parameter.
-Such parameters are encoded as a name/value pair where the name is the name of the parameter followed by `@expressionUrl` and the value is the common expression.
+In the case of a bound action these MAY contain path expressions [OData-URL, section 5.1.1.15](#ODataURL), which the service evaluates on the binding parameter value.
+Such parameters are encoded as name/value pairs where the name is the name of the parameter followed by `@expressionUrl` and the value is the common expression.
 As the following example demonstrates, even non-transient entities can be passed as non-binding action parameters in this way.